-Mr.Siripong Tinnarat is one of the Audit Committee who has knowledge and experience in accounting and financial background which can share experience and suggestion to the Audit Committee.
+Mr.Siripong Tinnarat and Mrs.Samornwadee Polprasert of the Audit Committee who has knowledge and experience in accounting and financial background which can share experience and suggestion to the Audit Committee.

 And Ms. Somruthai Boonyarit, Chief Internal Auditor as a Secretary.